Top 32 Personal Interview Questions for MBA| PI Prep Guide

 Top 32 Personal Interview Questions for MBA Admissions

-A personal interview round for MBA admission is basically a personality assessment test in which the admission panel has a good opportunity to know a candidate and the candidate has a good opportunity to present their best aspects.
-It is more of an interpersonal interaction which include professional as well personal questions.
+A personal interview round for MBA admission is a personality assessment test in which the admission panel has a good opportunity to know a candidate and the candidate has a good opportunity to present their best aspects.
+It is more of an interpersonal interaction which includes professional as well as personal questions.
 Here are the most commonly asked questions in MBA personal interview round for admission:

 1. Tell us something about yourself.